 Should I book a holiday for summer 2021 or beyond?

-Despite the announcement of the new traffic light system, we don’t yet know where we can go, or when.
+Despite the announcement of the new traffic light system, the green list is still very limited and we don’t know which countries will be added, or removed, at the next review.

 While you can almost always get a refund if your package holiday is subsequently cancelled because restrictions haven’t lifted, some companies are still dragging their feet and making refunds difficult.